MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 To move an action or action group, drag and drop it to the wanted location, just like with fields and columns.

 - You can move individual actions into the promoted categories, but you can't change the order of the actions in the category.
-- You can't move an action group into a promoted category.
+- You cannot move an action group into a promoted category.
 - To move an action or action group into an empty action group, drag the action or action group to the target group and drop it in the **Drop an action here** box.
 - On Role Center pages, you can't move actions among the different areas that are defined by the `area(creation)`, `area(processing)`, and `area(reporting)` controls.